 King saw that white supremacy was a structural pillar of America equally important to democracy itself.
 In that work, King also analyzed “white backlash” not as an insurgency responding to proximate political factors or politicians, but as a visceral, enduring autonomous response guided by white supremacy.
 In other words, King used “white supremacy” in a way that might have seen him scolded today, by many who do the scolding in his name.

-The example of King is important, because a funhouse-mirror view of his philosophy tends to dominate the modern liberal view of race.
+The example of King is important, because a fun-house-mirror view of his philosophy tends to dominate the modern liberal view of race.
 King was famously conciliatory—in 1964 he refused to call Barry Goldwater “racist,” instead settling on saying the candidate “articulates a philosophy which gives aid and comfort to the racist,” a restraint that even many modern journalists might not have—but in his late life he often dealt with the effects of that conciliation, and with an advancing conspiracy that would eventually consume him.
 By the time of his death, the country had turned on King.
 And one major driver was a concerted effort among conservatives to take “white supremacy” and flip it on its head, and to gaslight black activism.

 Chait mentions that subversion, noting that “political appeals to racism had to use some level of symbolic remove” after the civil-rights movement, but his treatment doesn’t quite do justice to the musculature of the effort.
-The repackaging of Jim Crow into a “race neutral” set of policies didn’t just arise as a wink-and-a-nod deal in southern political backrooms a few years near the end of the civil-rights movement, but was a half-century-long project forged by thousands of lawyers and mainstream political leaders that costs millions of dollars, and was played out in every arena across the country from the Supreme Court to town hall meetings.
+The repackaging of Jim Crow into a “race neutral” set of policies didn’t just arise as a wink-and-a-nod deal in southern political backrooms during a few years near the end of the civil-rights movement, but was a half-century-long project forged by thousands of lawyers and mainstream political leaders that cost millions of dollars, and was played out in every arena across the country from the Supreme Court to town-hall meetings.

-A recent investigation in the New York Times Magazine by Nikole Hannah-Jones illustrates how this process took shape in the court room arms race over education after 1954’s Brown v.
+A recent investigation in the New York Times Magazine by Nikole Hannah-Jones illustrates how this process took shape in the courtroom arms race over education after 1954’s Brown v.
 Board, but similar neutralization occurred in housing policy, public health, criminal justice, and voting rights.
-Richard Rothstein’s recent book The Color of Law in particular is a primer in the ways that even the least sophisticated white political actors moved away from explicitly racist and even subtly racist justifications for their laws to escape the scrutiny of watchful courts.
+Richard Rothstein’s recent book The Color of Law, in particular, is a primer in the ways that even the least sophisticated white political actors moved away from explicitly racist and even subtly racist justifications for their laws to escape the scrutiny of watchful courts.